-Grégoire Ryncki, Creative Director: “Just like our founders, Roger Bornand and Bruno Gaeng – Roger created the agency after returning from a thousand five hundred miles journey across the America of 1966, Bruno was a conscientious objector to the Swiss army and he was jailed for that – the new generation of B+G leaders that we represent is made up of passionate, creative entrepreneurs with a critical mind.
-We are economist, graphic designers, political scientist, and marketing specialists and we have benefited from the highly qualitative education provided by the neo-liberal society of the 1980s, 1990s and 2000s.
-And we are very much aware of the fact that we have fully benefited from the comfort and opportunities offered by this model.
-Nevertheless, for several years now, fundamental and critical questions have arisen within our team regarding the impact, role and responsibility of our activity on our societal, economic and natural environment.”
+“Just like our founders, Roger Bornand and Bruno Gaeng – the first founded the agency after a forty-thousand-kilometer journey through America in 1966, and the second was a conscientious objector registered in the Swiss federal registry – the second generation of BG that we represent consists of passionate, creative, and critical entrepreneurs.
+We are economists, graphic designers, political scientists, business employees, and marketing specialists who benefited from the high-quality training provided by the neoliberal society of the eighties, nineties, and two thousand.
+We are aware of having fully benefited from the comfort and opportunities offered by this model.
+And we have fundamental and critical questions about the impact, role, and responsibility of our activity on our societal, economic, and natural environment.”

-Serge Rentsch, Head of Strategy and Consulting: “These questions and the difficulty of managing on a daily basis the paradoxes resulting from a conflict between professional practice and ideal aspirations, have led us to rethink our model once again and to reorganize it, this time from scratch, after fifty years of activity.
-In June 2017, we were made aware of the idea of “Conscious Capitalism” at a conference given by Professor Rajendra Sisodia, during the annual meeting of AMIN, our international network of independent agencies.
-In the ideas and movement presented by Pr.
-Sisodia, we have clearly recognized our desire to promote and implement a responsible and sustainable liberal economy that would place the interests of all stakeholders over those of shareholders alone.
+“These questions and the difficulty of managing the daily paradoxes resulting from the opposition between professional practice and ideal aspirations led us to rethink our model once again and to reorganize it, this time from the ground up, after fifty years of activities.
+In June 2017, we became aware of the concept of ‘Conscious Capitalism’ at a conference by Professor Rajendra Sisodia, as part of the congress of our international network of independent agencies AMIN.
+We clearly identified with the desire to promote a responsible and sustainable liberal economy that prioritizes the interests of all stakeholders over those of shareholders alone.
 This convinced us even more that we had to and could put into practice the changes we want for our world here and now.”

-Sylvain Gaeng – COO: “In addition to the structural, organizational and legal commitments we have made as a Certified B Corporation, B+G & Partners intends to develop concrete actions on three specific levels:
+“In addition to the structural, organizational, and legal commitments we have made as part of the B Corp certification, BG intends to develop concrete actions on three levels:

-– We will research, create and recommend our clients marketing and communications strategies as well as operational solutions aiming at positive social and environmental impacts.
+– Seek, create, and recommend to our clients marketing and communication strategies and operational solutions that contribute to improving their social and environmental performance.

-– Within our business network, including clients, partners and suppliers, we will promote the idea of undertaking a B Corporation Assessment and Certification, and assist them in this process if they wish, through a consulting service that I will conduct, having followed a specific training for this.
+– Raise awareness among our business relationships, including our suppliers, about the benefits of undertaking a B Corp certification process and assist them concretely in this process through a consulting service that I will lead, as I have received specific training for this purpose.

-Certification is limited to “for-profit” entities, regardless of their legal form, with the objective of engaging the private sector on the path to sustainability and acting in the public interest.
+Certification is limited to for-profit entities, regardless of their legal form, with the aim of engaging the private sector on the path to sustainability and acting in the general interest.

-Among B Corp Certified companies are Ben & Jerry’s, Patagonia, Danone and Fairphone.
-In Switzerland, certified companies include Opaline, Loyco, Serbeco, Lombard Odier, Baabuk and now B+G & Partners.
+Among the internationally certified B Corporation companies are Ben & Jerry’s, Patagonia, Danone, and Fairphone.
+In Switzerland, certified companies include Opaline, Loyco, Serbeco, Lombard Odier, Baabuk, and now BG CO-CREATIVE STRATEGY.

 In Switzerland, the certification process is conducted by B Lab Switzerland.